 Once cooled, store peanut brittle in an airtight container at room temperature for 6-8 weeks.
 Do not refrigerate it, as the moisture from the fridge will change the texture.

 To freeze, first cool thoroughly.
 Then, break it into pieces.
-Place the pieces in a single layer on a baking sheet and place it on a flat-level surface in the freezer.
+Place the pieces in a single layer on a baking sheet and set the baking sheet on a flat, level surface in the freezer.
 Freeze the pieces for a couple of hours.
 Place the frozen candy in a freezer-safe airtight container and freeze for up to 6 months.

 More Candy Recipes